mvilasanchezf/TFG-Reconocimiento_de_imagenes_mediante_CNN/README.md

 * **static:** The css code of the web page of the application and the static images of the web page are located.

-* **modelos:** The trained CNN model and the metadata of the animal, fungi and plant species are located.
+* **models:** The trained CNN model and the metadata of the animal, fungi and plant species are located.